 So are Roth IRA conversions a good idea?
 How do you get them started in the first place?

 Here’s what you need to know about converting your traditional IRA to a Roth, including whether or not you should consider one and a step-by-step guide to the conversion process.

-A Roth IRA conversion allows you to convert a traditional IRA, or individual retirement account, to a Roth IRA.
+A Roth IRA conversion allows you to convert a pre-tax traditional IRA, or individual retirement account, to an after-tax Roth IRA.
 Although both of these accounts can help you save for retirement with or without the help of an employer-sponsored plan like a 401(k), Roth IRAs have become popular account types for a number of reasons.

 For starters, Roth investments are allowed to grow tax-free and no tax is paid on withdrawals once you hit retirement age.
-Roth IRAs also don’t come with the required minimum distributions (RMDs) that other retirement accounts do, making them a great vehicle for passing tax-free cash on to your loved ones.
+Roth IRAs also don’t come with the required minimum distributions (RMDs) that other retirement accounts do, making them a preferred vehicle for passing tax-free cash on to your beneficiaries.

 But just because you won’t pay taxes when you take money out of an IRA doesn’t mean you won’t pay taxes on the money at all.
 Make no mistake, the IRS wants its cut — which means only after-tax funds can go into a Roth account in the first place.
-And since you likely deducted the contributions you made to your traditional IRA, you’ll have to pay those deferred taxes at the time you make the conversion.
+And since the IRA contributions you made to your traditional IRA were likely tax-deductible, you’ll have to pay the previously deferred taxes at the time you make the conversion.

-- If you’re planning to make more income — and thus be in a higher tax bracket — when you start making withdrawals, a Roth could help you save money overall.
+- If you’re planning to have a higher gross income — and thus be in a higher tax bracket when you start making withdrawals — a Roth IRA could help you save money overall.
 That’s because you’ll pay taxes now in a lower bracket than you might later on.